LizGoro90/db-tour/tutorials/queries/01/README.md

 ![Note](https://github.com/LizGoro90/db-tour/tree/master/static/img)
 > Fields must exported, otherwise they will be ignored.

-Some databases can be configured to insert automatically-generated values like IDs, serials, dates or other values if they're not present on a query.
-If the table you're working with has a column like that, you'll need to add the `omitempty` option to its `db` tag:
 ![Note](https://github.com/LizGoro90/db-tour/tree/master/static/img)
 > Use the `db:"-"` tag for exported fields that are not to be mapped.